-How might we facilitate socialization in small residential communities?
+How might we help people in small residential communities be more social?

 Getting to know people is hard, especially when you’re new to a city or away from most of your friends and family.
 Meeting people online is easy enough, but how are people supposed to form in-person relationships in the digital age?
 Our challenge was to understand what it means to “know your neighbor” and explore opportunities to facilitate socialization in small residential communities.